 Depth: 3/4″ to 3.5″; 1.9 to 8.9 cm

-Defibrillation Advisory: Evaluates electrode connection and patient ECG to determine if defibrillation
+Defibrillation Advisory: Evaluates electrode connection and patient ECG to determine if defibrillation is required

 Shockable Rhythms: Ventricular fibrillation with average amplitude >100 microvolts and wide complex ventricular tachycardia with rates greater than 150 BPM for adults, 200 BPM for pediatrics.
 For ECG Analysis Algorithm sensitivity and specificity, refer to AED Plus Administrator’s Guide.
 Patient Impedance Measurement Range: 0 to 300 ohms Specifications subject to change without notice.